Chest imaging studies include

 Magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
 MRI does not use x-rays and is usually very safe... read more (MRI) also produces highly detailed pictures that are especially useful when a doctor suspects blood vessel abnormalities in the chest, such as an aortic aneurysm Overview of Aortic Aneurysms and Aortic Dissection The aorta, which is about 1 inch (2.5 centimeters) in diameter, is the largest artery of the body.
 It receives oxygen-rich blood from the left ventricle of the heart and distributes it to all... read more .
 However, MRI takes longer to do and is more expensive than CT.
 Also, the resolution of MRI is lower than CT for diagnosing abnormalities in the lungs, and therefore MRI is not frequently used for chest imaging.
 Unlike CT, MRI does not use radiation.

 Ultrasonography Ultrasonography Ultrasonography uses high-frequency sound (ultrasound) waves to produce images of internal organs and other tissues.
 A device called a transducer converts electrical current into sound waves... read more creates a picture from the reflection of sound waves in the body.
 Ultrasonography is often used to detect fluid in the pleural space (the space between the two layers of pleura covering the lung and inner chest wall).
 Ultrasonography can also be used for guidance when using a needle to remove the fluid.
-Bedside ultrasonography is sometimes done to diagnose pneumothorax Pneumothorax A pneumothorax is the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also lines the inside of the chest wall), resulting... read more .
+Bedside ultrasonography is sometimes done to diagnose pneumothorax Pneumothorax A pneumothorax is partial or complete collapse of the lung due to the presence of air between the two layers of pleura (thin, transparent, two-layered membrane that covers the lungs and also... read more .
 Endobronchial ultrasonography (EBUS) can be used together with bronchoscopy Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
 A bronchoscope has a camera at the end that allows a doctor to look... read more to help guide doctors when they need to obtain a sample of lung tissue to look for cancer (needle biopsy Needle Biopsy of the Pleura or Lung A needle biopsy is a procedure in which a biopsy needle is inserted into the lung or through the membrane surrounding the lung (pleura) and is used to remove a piece of tissue for examination... read more ).
 In this case, the ultrasound probe is located on the bronchoscope to obtain images from inside the airways.

 Nuclear lung scanning Radionuclide Scanning In radionuclide scanning, radionuclides are used to produce images.
 A radionuclide is a radioactive form of an element, which means it is an unstable atom that becomes more stable by releasing... read more can be useful in detecting blood clots in the lungs (pulmonary emboli) but has largely been replaced by CT angiography CT angiography In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
 In modern scanners, the x-ray detector usually... read more to diagnose this disorder.
 However, nuclear lung scanning may be done when CT angiography is not possible because a person has kidney disease, which can be worsened by the contrast agents, or allergies to the contrast agents used in CT.
 Nuclear lung scanning also may be used during the preoperative evaluation of people having part of their lung removed to treat lung cancer Lung Cancer Lung cancer is the leading cause of cancer death in both men and women.
 About 85% of cases are related to cigarette smoking.
 One common symptom is a persistent cough or a change in the character... read more or severe chronic obstructive pulmonary disease Chronic Obstructive Pulmonary Disease (COPD) Chronic obstructive pulmonary disease is persistent narrowing (blocking, or obstruction) of the airways occurring with emphysema, chronic obstructive bronchitis, or both disorders.
 Cigarette... read more (COPD) to see how well the rest of the lungs are functioning.
 Nuclear lung scanning uses minute amounts of short-lived radioactive materials to depict the flow of air and blood through the lungs.
 Usually, the test is done in two stages.
 In the first stage (lung perfusion scan), a radioactive substance is injected into a vein, and a scanner creates a picture of how it is distributed throughout the blood vessels of the lung.
 If the perfusion scan is abnormal, a second stage is necessary (lung ventilation scan).
 In a lung ventilation scan, the person inhales a radioactive gas, and a scanner creates a picture of how the gas is distributed throughout the lungs.
 This procedure enables doctors to determine whether the remaining lung is able to absorb enough oxygen.